NCEAS/sasap-training/content/events/reproducible-analysis/index.md

 - The QCBS [Introduction to R](https://qcbs.ca/wiki/r) lesson
 - [RStudio's R Programming](https://www.rstudio.com/online-learning/) page

-If you're a fan of cheat sheets, [RStudio](https://www.rstudio.com) provivdes some fantastic ones on their [Cheat Sheets](https://www.rstudio.com/resources/cheatsheets/) page.
+If you're a fan of cheat sheets, [RStudio](https://www.rstudio.com) provides some fantastic ones on their [Cheat Sheets](https://www.rstudio.com/resources/cheatsheets/) page.
 *Please make sure to print ahead of time if you prefer hard copies.*
 In particular, check out: